kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

         def run(self):
             return

 This is a perfectly valid signature.
-It doesn't really do anything yet, so now we need to define the conditions for the signature to be matched.
+It doesn't do anything yet, so now we need to define the conditions for the signature to be matched.

 As we said, we want to match a particular mutex name, so we proceed as follows: